christoff-buerger/racr/examples/examples-overview.md

 The solution uses [_Racket_](http://racket-lang.org) for its GUI implementation for which reason it only works with _Racket_.

 Objectives:
-  * Simple example showing the application of RAG-controlled rewriting for runtime models (_models@runtime_), in particular regarding incremental analyses:
+  * Simple example showing the application of RAG-controlled rewriting for runtime models, in particular regarding incremental analyses:
     * Abstract syntax tree encodes real world state (model of real world: questions presented in a GUI to a user)
     * State changes via rewriting (model updates: user answers)
     * State reasoning and reaction on changes via attributes (model reasoning to derive real world actions: computation of the values of computed questions & re-rendering of GUI elements as necessary)

 ## Petri Nets

-**Difficult level:** Reference attribute grammar disciple, Rewrite disciple, _RACR_ disciple **Size:** Medium
+**Difficult level:** RAG-controlled rewriting experienced, _RACR_ experienced **New concept:** Language reuse by inheritance **Size:** Medium
 **Scheme library:** Yes